 - Repeatedly waking gasping or choking at night

 - Mood swings and other unexplained changes in behavior

 - Difficulty keeping track of details and memory loss

 How is Sleep Apnea Diagnosed?

-If we notice you exhibit many of the warning signs of sleep apnea, we will work with a local sleep clinic or at-home sleep study provider to organize your sleep test.
+If we notice you exhibit many of the warning signs of sleep apnea, we will work with a local sleep clinic or at-home sleep study provider to organize a sleep test.
 These diagnostic assessments use electronic sensors to monitor your vital signs during sleep.
-They measure the number and length of apnea events as well as incidences of hypopnea, shallow breathing or cessation of breath for less than ten seconds.
+They measure the number and length of apnea events as well as incidences of hypopnea, shallow breathing, or the cessation of breath for less than ten seconds.
 After the study, the data is collected in a report used to diagnose your sleep disorder.

 Why Should I Visit Dr. Holland for Sleep Apnea Treatment?

 All dentists have advanced training in oral and facial structures, including the airway.
 This makes them the ideal providers of treatment for obstructive sleep apnea.
 In addition to having a Doctor of Dental Surgery degree from The University of Texas Health Science Center in San Antonio, Dr. Holland has completed advanced training in dental sleep medicine.
 Dr. Holland is an active member of the American Academy of Dental Sleep Medicine (AADSM).
 Through the AADSM, Dr. Holland has access to educational resources and tools to help him improve his dental sleep medicine services.
 He is also able to maximize dental and medical insurance to ensure patients receive affordable sleep apnea therapy.